simonwong201293/Dataset-for-paper-Efficient-Updates-of-Battery-Status-for-BLE-Beacon-Network-/README.md

 ## Resources
 In the repository, resources are allocated as followed
-1. Raw collected BLE advertisement data (In data directory),
+1. Raw collected BLE advertisement data (In dataset directory),
 2. Template code for the solution (In code directory, in Java)

 ## Special Thanks